NullArray/ChromaScope/README.md

 # As library
 from chroma import text

-print text('green',"This line will not be printed green")
+print text('green',"This line will now be printed green")
 ```
 If you simply copy the script to your main python file all you need to do is invoke the function with
 `print text('color','message')`